 Julia Ault CertED (QTS), BSc, AFHEA

-Skills for the Workplace Tutor and Digital Skills Adviser
+Skills for the Workplace Outreach Lecturer and Digital Skills Adviser

 Tel: +44 (0) 7977 481 608

-I have been employed by the university as a Tutor and Digital Skills Adviser on a flexible, full-time Level 4 Certificate in Higher Education Skills for the Workplace program - taught at a range of venues in the community over evenings and weekends - since October 2012.
+I have been employed by the university as a Lecturer and Digital Skills Adviser on the flexible, full-time Level 4 Certificate in Higher Education Skills for the Workplace Outreach program - taught at a range of venues in the community over evenings and weekends - since October 2012.

 A significant aspect of this role is to provide on-going, hands-on practical and emotional support and encouragement to the range of student cohorts - both face to face and online.